-1 a. providing the services specified in the contract with

-2 the business, or

-3 b. for a purpose permitted by this act, including for a

-4 commercial purpose other than providing those
+- a. providing the services specified in the contract with the business, or - b. for a purpose permitted by this act, including for a commercial purpose other than providing those specified services; - 17.
+"Third party" means a person who is not:

-5 specified services;

-6 17.
-"Th ird party" means a person who is not:

-7 a. a business to which this act applies that collects

-8 personal information from consumers, or

-9 b. a person to whom the business discloses, for a

-10 business purpose, a consumer's personal information

-11 under a written contract, provided that the contract:

-12 (1) prohibits the person receiving the information

-13 from:

-14 (a) selling the information,

-15 (b) retaining, using or disclosing the

-16 information for any purpose other than

-17 providing the services specified in the

-18 contract, including for a commercial purpose

-19 other than providing those services, and

-20 (c) retaining, using or disclosing the

-21 information outside of the direct business

-22 relationship between the person and the

-23 business, and

-21
+- a. a business to which this act applies that collects personal information from consumers, or - b. a person to whom the business discloses, for a business purpose, a consumer's personal information under a written contract, provided that the contract: - (1) prohibits the person receiving the information from: - (a) selling the information, - (b) retaining, using or disclosing the information for any purpose other than providing the services specified in the contract, including for a commercial purpose other than providing those services, and - (c) retaining, using or disclosing the information outside of the direct business

-- 1 (2) includes a certification made by the person 2 receiving the personal information that the 3 person understands and will comply with the 4 prohibitions under division (1) of this 5 subparagraph; - 18.
-"Unique identifier" means a persistent identifier that can be used over time and across different services to recognize a consumer, a custodial parent or guardian, or any minor children over which the parent or guardian has custody, or a device that is linked to those individuals.
-The term includes: - a. a device identifier,

-- b. an Internet Protocol address, - c. a cookie, beacon, pixel tag, mobile ad identifier or similar technology, - d. a customer number, unique pseudonym or user alias, - e. a telephone number, and - f. another form of a persistent or probabilistic identifier that can be used to identify a particular consumer or device; - 19.
-"Verifiable consumer request" means a request: - a. that is made by a consumer, a consumer on behalf of the consumer's minor child, or a natural person or person who is authorized by a consumer to act on the consumer's behalf, and
+1 relationship between the person and the 2 business, and 3 (2) includes a certification made by the person receiving the personal information that the 5 person understands and will comply with the prohibitions under division (1) of this 6 7 subparagraph; "Unique identifier" means a persistent identifier that can 8 be used over time and across different services to recognize a 10 consumer, a custodial parent or quardian, or any minor children over 11 which the parent or guardian has custody, or a device that is linked 12 to those individuals.
+The term includes: 1.3 a device identifier, a.
+14 b. an Internet Protocol address, 15 a cookie, beacon, pixel tag, mobile ad identifier or C. 16 similar technology, 17 d. a customer number, unique pseudonym or user alias, 18 a telephone number, and е.
+19 f. another form of a persistent or probabilistic 20 identifier that can be used to identify a particular 2.1 consumer or device; 22 "Verifiable consumer request" means a request: 23 that is made by a consumer, a consumer on behalf of a.